 The company also demoed the new Sales onDemand application, which the company says better weaves information pouring through the application’s analytical, transactional and collaboration channels.

 Furthermore, Snabe discussed the release of Sybase Unwired Platform 2.0, upon which companies can create mobile applications using the newly enhanced Software Development Kit (SDK).
-The latest release of Sybase Unwired Platform includes new capabilities for cross-platform
+The latest release of Sybase Unwired Platform includes new capabilities for cross-platform support, integration with back-end systems and security.
+Sybase Unwired Platform is currently available and the SDK is expected to be available in the second half of 2011.

 In addition, customers will soon be able to purchase ready-made mobile applications from SAP’s online application store, Snabe said.
 The apps will initially focus on industries including manufacturing, consumer products, utilities, high tech, oil and gas, retail and healthcare.
 Some of the new mobile apps are: